 MEGA WARPED WALL OF FAME

-This season, ANW has introduced the big brother of the Warped Wall: 18-foot-high Mega Warped Wall.
-Positioned to the side of the traditionally-sized wall, competitors are given the option to try their luck on the taller wall to earn an instant $10 grand.
+This past season, ANW introduced the big brother of the Warped Wall: 18-foot-high Mega Warped Wall.
+Positioned to the side of the traditionally-sized wall, competitors were given the option to try their luck on the taller wall to earn an instant $10 grand.

-While the majority of ninjas have thus far eschewed the intimidating newcomer, four have bested the beast and instantly been inducted into the Mega Warped Wall of Fame…
+While the majority of ninjas eschewed the intimidating newcomer, six bested the beast and instantly were inducted into the Mega Warped Wall of Fame…

 Daniel Gil, known as the Kingdom Ninja, was the first to scale the Mega Warped Wall with a confident run at the Dallas City Qualifiers.